 A number of lab experiments in recent years have analyzed people's willingness to compete.
 But to what extent is competitive behavior in the lab associated with field choices and outcomes?
-We address this question in a setting of entrepreneurship, where we combine lab evidence on competitiveness with field evidence on investment, employment decisions, profits, and sales as measures of competitive choices and successful outcomes.
-We find strong evidence that competitiveness in the lab is positively associated with competitive choices in the field, and weaker but suggestive evidence of a positive link to successful field outcomes.
-Other relevant cognitive skills and non-cognitive skills measured in the lab, including risk- and time preferences and confidence, are less consistently associated with the field variables.
-Our findings thus suggest that the willingness to compete in the lab identifies an important entrepreneurial trait that shapes the entrepreneur's field choices and to some extent also field outcomes.
+We address this question in a setting of entrepreneurship, where we combine lab evidence on competitiveness with field evidence on investment, employment, profit, and sales.
+We find strong evidence that competitiveness in the lab is positively associated with competitive choices in the field (investment and employment) and weaker, but suggestive, evidence of a positive link to successful field outcomes (profit and sales).
+Other non-cognitive skills measured in the lab, including risk- and time preferences and confidence, and cognitive skills are less consistently associated with the field variables.
+Our findings suggest that the willingness to compete in the lab identifies an important entrepreneurial trait that shapes the entrepreneur's field choices and to some extent also field outcomes.